 What are some ways to find the right board members?
 I have 6 recommendations for potential pools to find potential board members:

-- Schools And Educational Systems – Schools might be a great resources depending on the type of nonprofit you are.
-Principals, Vice-Principals, Music Teachers, Coaches, Professors, Department Heads are all great points to connect with an ask if there is someone who comes to mind when you describe your nonprofit and board needs.
+- Schools And Educational Systems – Schools might be great resources depending on the type of nonprofit you are.
+Principals, Vice-Principals, Music Teachers, Coaches, Professors, and Department Heads are all great points to connect with, and ask if there is someone who comes to mind when you describe your nonprofit and board needs.